 During and after the war to end the genocide, Nyamwasa held a number of key positions, including army chief of staff and head of the country’s intelligence services.

 Rwanda is due to hold a presidential election in August, which Kagame is widely expected to win.
+The United States has toughened its stance on the country, saying it is concerned about democratic freedom there.

 In the run-up to elections, Rwanda has suspended two independent newspapers, arrested a high-profile opposition figure and prevented two opposition parties from registering, US Assistant Secretary of State for African Affairs Johnnie Carson told the US Congress this year.